springernature/vpat/springerlink.md

 <br><br>
 When the transfer process is complete, the navigation methods between designs will be broadly consistent.
 <br><br>
- The checkout configurations deal with sensitive information and have intentionally been made more simple in design, and do not share the same navigation system as the main site.
-The navigation of these sets of pages is internally consistent.
+ The checkout configurations deal with sensitive information and have intentionally been made more simple in design.
+They do not share the same navigation system as the main site, but the navigation of these sets of pages is internally consistent.
 </td>
 </tr>
 <tr id="consistent-identification" valign="top">